-Thanks for everything.
+Pearl: Thanks for everything.

-Negoland Cruise was also booked pretty much, but I was told they can accommodate your group.
+Wolf: Negoland Cruise was also booked pretty much, but I was told they can accommodate your group.
 I made a request that all cabins are suites with balconies.

-Thank you very much.
+Pearl: Thank you very much.

-Do you have any special request for hotel accommodations in Nego industrial park: Alpha, Beta, and Gamma.
+Wolf: Do you have any special request for hotel accommodations in Nego Industrial Park?
+There are three hotels that are convenient to the industrial park: Alpha, Beta, and Gamma.
 Do you have any preference?